Ph.D., 1997, University of Washington, Seattle

 both intrinsic genetic and epigenetic programs and extrinsic stimuli.

-postnatal neuronal development during postnatal period and their implications in human neurodevelopmental disorders such as Rett Syndrome, Autism, and Fragile X syndrome.
+and their implications in human neurodevelopmental disorders, including Rett Syndrome, Autism, and Fragile X syndrome, etc.

 Selected Publications (Additional Publications - click here)